An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Sylvia Boyd, Satoru Iwata, R. Ravi, \AS and Ola Svensson for helpful discussions and comments.
-We also thank the anonymous referees for their detailed remarks.
+We wish to thank Sylvia Boyd, Satoru Iwata, R. Ravi, Andr\'as Seb\H{o} and Ola Svensson for helpful discussions and comments.
+We also thank the anonymous referees for their detailed remarks that substantially improved the presentation of the paper.
 This work was done in part while the author was a member of the THL2 group at EPFL.